hossein5inq/workwell/docs/js-sdk.md

     );
     ```

+    See [PagingIndicator](ui-components.md#pagingindicator) for more details on this component.

   * ### createSlider

     This function creates a Workwell Slider component.
 The style of this element will automatically be iOS-like or Android-like depending on the platform.
 Before adding it to the DOM, you need to call its `.toHTMLElement()` method, it's required for all the Workwell-UI components.